mamedev/mame/docs/source/usingmame/commonissues.rst

 What happened to the MAME support for autofire?
 -----------------------------------------------

-A Lua plugin with providing enhanced autofire support was added in MAME 0.210, and the old built-in autofire functionality was removed in MAME 0.216.
-This new plugin has more functionality than the built-in autofire feature in older versions of MAME; for example, you can configure alternate buttons for different autofire rates.
+A Lua plugin providing enhanced autofire support was added in MAME 0.210, and the built-in autofire functionality was removed in MAME 0.216.
+This plugin has more functionality than the built-in autofire feature it replaced; for example, you can configure alternate buttons for different autofire rates.

 You can enable and configure the new autofire system with the following steps: